 To me, it’s a matter of: is Jesus the type of person who would exaggerate and tell half-truths?
 After all, he wasn’t talking to the religious leaders as in Matthew 23, trying to conceal the true meaning of what he was saying to them, to protect the mission.
 In Matthew 24, the context was very different.
 Verse 1 explains the setting as: “Jesus left the temple and was walking away when his disciples came up to him to call his attention to its buildings.”
 In the whole chapter, Jesus was confiding to his friends and disciples alone, so there was no need to conceal the truth.

-If I am to believe what Jesus said in the Bible, I will either believe it in its entirety or not, especially that nothing in what he said in verse 34-35 contradicts the image that we have about him, or lead us to suspect that the meaning was tempered with.
-Moreover, if I can trust that a man called Matthew has written one of the four gospels of the New Testament, although historians don’t agree about who he is, what was his relationship with Jesus and how he acquired the information he wrote about, then I am, more than anything, able to trust every word Jesus uttered.
+If someone is to believe what Jesus said in the Bible, s/he would either believe it in its entirety or not, especially that nothing in what Jesus said in verse 34-35 contradicts the image that we have about him, or lead us to suspect that the meaning was tempered with.
+Moreover, if I am able to trust that a man called Matthew has written one of the four gospels of the New Testament, although historians don’t agree about who he was, what was his relationship with Jesus and how he acquired the information he wrote about, then I am, more than anything, able to trust every word Jesus uttered.
 For unlike those who love themselves more than the truth, I have no vested interest in not believing in verse 34.

 Furthermore, translation is usually another concern that could keep a Bible student from totally trusting a biblical text as it stands.
 However, in this case, the translation of this verse was debated and commented upon by various commentators.
 It is by far the closest to the Greek text.